Hey Kids (Start Here)

 Volker tried to breathe past the tightness in his throat.

 “Why don’t you stand up and take a look at those glyphs,” Telford said carefully.
-“See if you can’t find a way to figure out how to unflood the space ahead.
+“See if you can’t figure out to drain the space ahead.

-“I’m thinking maybe you want to give it a shot,” Telford said, his brow furrowed, his eyes never leaving Rush.
+“I’m thinking maybe you want to give it a shot,” Telford said, his eyes never leaving Rush.

-Volker took a deep breath and reached into his pocket for Daniel Jackson’s manual.
+Volker took a breath and reached into his pocket for Daniel Jackson’s manual.